galetaire/spahousing/pages/posts/wages.md

 [![Salario ideal](/images/wageratio.png)](/images/wageratio.png)

-- ↑ **Wage disconnection (in percentage)**: if the value equals 30, it means that wages must increase by 30% to match the ideal wage.
+- ↑ **Wage disconnection against mortgage amounts (in percentage)**: if the value equals 30, it means that wages should need to increase by 30% to match the ideal wage required to comfortably pay the current average mortgage amounts.

 # Data sources